LocalCoinIS/dev.bitshares.works/core/knowledge_base/research/after_installed.md

 ***

-You installed BitShares Core successfully!
+You installed LocalCoin Core successfully!

-After you installed BitShares Core, you have `witness_node.exe` and `cli_wallet.exe` to run.
+After you installed LocalCoin Core, you have `witness_node.exe` and `cli_wallet.exe` to run.
 Both executables pass various parameters and set a configuration file (i.e., `config,ini` , `wallet.json`).

-We will talk about each operation to understand the BitShares Core Overview operations.
+We will talk about each operation to understand the LocalCoin Core Overview operations.

 ***

 ## Nodes
-First, we need to connect to the network to interact to the BitShares Blockchain.
+First, we need to connect to the network to interact to the LocalCoin Blockchain.
 The Nodes have the role.
 The nodes in the network both verify all transactions and blocks against the current state of the overall network (i.e., broadcast messages across a network).

 #### [Types of nodes](/core/nodes_full_witness/full_nodes.md#full-nodes-witness-nodes)